mcsquared/rptp/README.md

 ### Current Status

-- Core PTPv2 message flows
+- Core PTPv2 message flows: BMCA, port state machine, and end-to-end delay mechanism for a single-port, single-domain topology.
-- Virtual clocks for simulation & tests
+- A rich, **core-centered test suite**: 200+ unit and integration tests around the domain logic; a small Tokio/e2e layer that is just large enough to drive the core.
-- Thin, Tokio-driven integration
+- Virtual clocks and software timestamping for simulation & tests.
-- Many tests across unit, integration, and early e2e
+- Thin, Tokio-driven integration that wires the core to UDP multicast sockets and system timers for experiments.
-- Promising early locality/performance behavior
+- Promising early locality/performance behavior in the core, with the hot paths kept free from unnecessary allocation, infrastructure or framework concerns.

 ### On the Agenda